 Do you enjoy yelling directions at your significant other, brother, sister, or grandfather who has never played a video game before?
 Yes?
 Great, then you should absolutely play Overcooked 2, the cooperative cooking game that ruins weekends and family get-togethers.
 Two to four players race against the clock to prepare dishes for hungry patrons.
 You must chop, fry, and place ingredients onto plates before racing finished meals over to the counter.

 Ingredients can be tossed to teammates as well, but the frantic pace of the orders makes chaos just one wrong move away.
 Not to mention the kitchens constantly shift, creating a pseudo-platforming game on top of the already tall task at hand.
-Once your relationships are ruined, you can compete in competitive multiplayer to prove who was the weakest link.
+Once your relationships are ruined, you can compete in a multiplayer to prove who was the weakest link.
 Overcooked 2 is a blast, even if it’s extremely stressful.
 It supports both local and online multiplayer.

 Mario Tennis Aces